 A good idea is to take advantage of the free mountain tour to get orientated, as well as learning about potential avalanche zones.
 There is excellent snowboarding on offer too.
 Along with a half pipe and a terrain park, there is awesome natural terrain to explore.
 There are also plenty of ski schools for beginners, 10 lifts, and a vertical drop of 2,816 feet (858m).

 The resort of Fernie is by no means a celebrated shopping destination, but there are plenty of stores where holiday visitors can enjoy browsing (particularly on 2nd Avenue in downtown), including food, alpine sport stores, local arts, crafts and glassware shops, and jewellery and clothing stores.

-Fernie has a laid-back, relatively quiet nightlife, so is not for holidaymakers looking for a huge off-slope party.
-The Grizzly Bar, which has been attracting thirsty skiers since 1962, is perhaps Fernie's most popular off-the-slopes hangout and it attracts quite a crowd with live music and dancing on weekends.
+Fernie has a laidback, relatively quiet nightlife, so it's not for holidaymakers looking for a huge off-slope party.
+The Grizzly Bar is perhaps Fernie's most popular off-the-slopes hangout and attracts quite the crowd.
+Hosting thirsty skiers since 1962, visitors enjoy live music and dancing on weekends.
 There are some other venues selling cocktails and offering live music for visitors who are in search of some evening drinks and entertainment.